chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 Add the highlighted code to `deployit-security.xml`.
 Replace the placeholders with your credentials.
 Note that credentials are case-sensitive.

+**Note:** The sample XML below may differ from your `deployit-security.xml` file, depending on your version of XL Deploy and any other customizations that have been done.
+It is recommended that you only add the highlighted code, instead of copying the entire sample.

 <pre>
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;
 &lt;beans xmlns="http://www.springframework.org/schema/beans" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:security="http://www.springframework.org/schema/security" xmlns:p="http://www.springframework.org/schema/p" xsi:schemaLocation=" http://www.springframework.org/schema/beans http://www.springframework.org/schema/beans/spring-beans.xsd http://www.springframework.org/schema/security http://www.springframework.org/schema/security/spring-security.xsd "&gt;